David Ginola: Personal life

 Ginola married fashion model Coraline in 1991.
 The couple have a son and a daughter, Andrea and Carla; they lived near Saint-Tropez.
 They split and Ginola entered a relationship with model Maeva Denat, with whom he has a child.

+In May 2010, David Ginola faced a court summons for "abandoning his family" after Joëlle Pinquier, 41, claimed he was the father of daughter Joy, 17, and had not handed over support payments.
+Pinquier claimed Ginola had failed to abide by a 2006 court ruling ordering him to pay child maintenance of £400 a month.
+The French court ordered him to pay the sum after he refused to take a DNA test to ascertain whether he was the father.
+Criminal proceedings were dropped after he paid the full £30,000 arrears.

 On the afternoon of 19 May 2016, Ginola was playing a charity football match at the home of Jean-Stéphane Camerini (the organiser of the Mapauto Golf Cup) in Mandelieu-la-Napoule in the southeast of France when he suddenly collapsed due to cardiac arrest and then fell into a coma.
 He was administered cardiopulmonary resuscitation (CPR) on the pitch by fellow footballer Frédéric Mendy.
 Minutes later, a team of medics who had arrived in an ambulance used a defibrillator on him; it took five shocks from the machine to restore normal heart rhythm within 10 minutes.
 Ginola was airlifted minutes later by a helicopter to the Cardiothoracic Center of Monaco 40 km northeast of Mandelieu, where he underwent an immediate, six-hour, operation.
 Professor Gilles Dreyfus, who operated on Ginola, said that were it not for Mendy who administered CPR on him he would be dead, or have suffered permanent brain damage.
 Dreyfus said that Ginola had "very complicated coronary lesions " which required the quadruple heart bypass operation to be performed.
 The morning after being admitted to the hospital, Ginola woke up "perfectly normally" with no neurological damage and was "recovering well."
-Prof Dreyfus said Ginola was "very lucky to be alive".
+Dreyfus said that Ginola was "very lucky to be alive".
 On 30 May 2016, Ginola was discharged from hospital and returned home, thanking people on Twitter for their "incredible messages of love and affection".